Luming-L/NGG/Welcome file.md

 ## Part 1: the axolotl genome
 ### A long-read assembler for large genomes
 d/d axolotl strain (mutant)
-It is easy to acquire live imaging so .
+It is easy to acquire live imaging so it is used in laboratory regeneration studies.
 So we sequence the genome of axolotl.
 The genome is large and complex (32 Gb).
 We sequence the genome: 32x coverage, N50 read length 14.2kb, PacBio.